Elendrial/RPGEngine/readme.md

 - Entity and Tile textures are automatically loaded when they are added to their registries.
 - Players are implemented entirely by the user, rather than partially by the engine (Allows for more control/multiple players etc)
 - BaseEntity should *never* be directly extended, always use GridEntity/FreeEntity unless you want to completely overwrite all entity code.
+- Tiles do not store their position, so the regular render function is never used by the base engine (it is still called), render(Graphics, Vector) is used for drawing instead.
+The same could be done with GridEntities, however as they are designed to be able to move, they store their own position as well as the grid storing it.